Learning objectives

 Args:

-current_universe (Universe): The universe containing all bodies that
+current_universe: The universe containing all bodies.

-b (Body): The body whose acceleration is being computed.
+b: The body whose acceleration is being computed.

 Returns:

-OrderedPair: A 2D vector (ax, ay) representing the updated acceleration.
+An OrderedPair (ax, ay) representing the updated acceleration.

 """

-net_force = compute_net_force(current_universe, b) # OrderedPair Fx, Fy
+net_force = compute_net_force(current_universe, b)

 # apply Newton's second law over components